Architects and Flash

 There is a possible parallel between this attitude toward the architecture of a website in relation to its environment (in this case the web), and the tendency of some architects to build what they build regardless of the surroundings.
 Great architects are designers who have made a name for themselves by not following conventions.
 Why should their websites be any different?
 It would be interesting to see if there is any kind of correlation between the architect’s tendency to disregard—or conversely, pay close attention to—the surroundings/context of what they design and build, and the ease of use of their websites.

 57 domains link to Ennead.
-This means that of all the websites in the world that talk about architecture, 57 have made a signposts that says you should go there.
+This means that of all the websites in the world that talk about architecture, 57 have made a signpost that says you should go there.
 That is not that many.
 Of all the numbers I am taking note of here, this one is probably the most important, and for a company of this stature it should be more like 1,000 or preferably 5,000.
-But for that to happen, Ennead would have to be fully engaged with the on-line world.
+But for that to happen, Ennead would have to be fully engaged with the online world.
 Their structure would need to be above ground with lots of ways in, lots of stuff to see, and lots of visible activity inside.
-What Flash and Pentagram have created for them instead is a kind of subterranean black box that only the initiated are asked to come in an see.
-And oh, by the way, if you do get in you can look, but don’t touch.
+What Flash and Pentagram have created for them instead is a kind of subterranean black box that only the initiated are asked to come in and see.
+And oh, by the way, if you do get in, you can look but don’t touch.
 Maybe this suits their business model.
-Maybe they are not hurting for new projects, so who am I to recommend that they do anything differently…?
+Maybe they are not hurting for new projects, so who am I to recommend that they do anything differently …?

-I would though, like to compare Ennead with a website like Foster and Partners where, despite having an outdated design, the website content is fully accessible.
+I would though, like to compare Ennead with a website like Foster and Partners, where despite having an outdated design (referencing their 2010 website), the website content is fully accessible.
 The resulting numbers are an order of magnitude better than Ennead’s despite the latter’s website being much newer.
 (See Sir Norman Foster’s website stats below.)

 2010 – Kazuyo Sejima + Ryue Nishizawa